Deligne--Lusztig duality on the moduli stack of bundles: Introduction

+\begin{defn}[Coordinate stratification] Let $Y$ be a finite type scheme and $\{f_i\}_{i\in I}$ be regular functions on $Y$.
+Then we obtain a stratification of $Y$ labelled by $P(I)$ with $U_i$ given by the non-vanishing locus of $f_i$.
+In particular, the coordinate functions induce a stratification of the affine space $\mBA^I$ labelled by $P(I)$.
+This stratification is known as the \emph{coordinate stratification}. \end{defn}

-\vsp We fix a connected reductive group $G$.
-For simplicity, we assume $[G,G]$ to be simply connected\footnote{Such assumption was made in many references that we cite, but we do not know if our results and proofs really depend on it.}.
+\begin{notn}[Reductive groups] We fix a connected reductive group $G$.
+For simplicity, we assume $[G,G]$ to be simply connected\footnote{Such assumption was made in many references that we cite, but our proof depends on such assumption only because they use the geometric constructions in \cite{braverman2002geometric}.
+However, \cite[Section 7]{schieder2015harder} explained how to modify such constructions such that they work for any reductive group.
+Applying such modifications, our proof works for any reductive group.}.

 We fix a pair of \emph{opposite Borel subgroups} $(B,B^-)$ of it, therefore a \emph{Cartan subgroup} $T$.
 We write $Z_G$ for the center of $G$ and $T_\ad:=T/Z_G$ for the \emph{adjoint torus}.